 Knowing the distance of features on the golf course is important for many reasons.
 The first, and probably most important reason, is so you can learn to calculate distances without using a rangefinder.

-Lots of pro golfers will use this device when in practice but when it comes to the real thing, they’ve almost got the rangefinder and a variety of different ranges engraved in their brain.
+Lots of pro golfers will use this device when in practice but when it comes to the real thing, they’ve almost got the rangefinder and a variety of different ranges engraved in their brains.

 Using a rangefinder is great for speeding up your game.
 As we all know, golf is a patient game for people who wish to take their time and find the right shot to take.
 However, it can take ages to calculate the right distances.